titanous/beam/README.md

 Beam is a protocol and library for service-oriented communication, with an emphasis on real-world patterns, simplicity and not reinventing the wheel.

-It was created by Solomon Hykes and is maintained by the Docker team at dotCloud, inc.
+It was created by Solomon Hykes and is maintained by Guillaume Charmes and the Docker team at dotCloud, inc.

 ## Design principles